ericbiewener/vscode-settings-on-fire/README.md

 # Settings on 🔥!

 Define groups of settings to be easily toggled on and off.
 These may be defined in either global User Settings or your current Workspace settings.
-For example:

 ## Command
 Provides a `Toggle Settings` command that can be used to toggle groups of settings on and off.

-## Configuration
+## Configuration Example
 ```json
 "settingsOnFire.toggle": {
   "Color Theme": {